Finding a Top Financial Advisor Firm in Charlotte, North Carolina

 Colony Family Offices, LLC Background

-Colony Family Offices has been registered as an investment advisor with the SEC since 2013.
-It is wholly owned by Eric D. Ridenour, who currently serves as managing director.
-It recently introduced the Colony Trust Company to focus on providing trust and estate planning services to its clients.
+Colony Family Offices is wholly owned by Eric D. Ridenour, who currently serves as managing director.
+The Colony Trust Company also exists to focus on providing trust and estate planning services to its clients.

-The home office team includes two certified financial planners (CFPs), two chartered financial analysts (CFAs), three certified public accountants (CPAs) and one chartered alternative investment analyst (CAIA).
+The home office team includes certified financial planners (CFPs), a chartered financial analyst (CFA), certified public accountants (CPAs) and even a chartered alternative investment analyst (CAIA).